Lawrence, KS Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-Yes, solar panels can increase your home value in Lawrence, KS.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $300,000 home in Lawrence, that could mean over $12,000 in added value.
+Yes, solar panels can increase your home’s value in Lawrence.
+Research from Zillow found that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a median-priced Lawrence home, that could represent a meaningful boost at resale.

-If you prefer a cash purchase, a typical 7.70 kW system in Lawrence runs around $23,280.
+For those preferring a cash purchase, a typical Lawrence system runs around $23,280 for an average home.
 Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
 Use the calculator above for a personalized estimate.

-For Lawrence homeowners, solar can make strong financial sense — especially with a lease.
-Through Palmetto’s LightReach program, your monthly lease payment is typically less than your current electricity bill, meaning you start saving from day one with no upfront investment required.
+For Lawrence homeowners, solar can make strong financial sense — especially through a lease.
+With Palmetto’s LightReach program, your monthly payment is typically less than your current electricity bill, meaning you can start saving from day one with no upfront investment required.

 Palmetto is a top choice for solar installation in Lawrence, KS.
-As a national company with a strong local install network, we’ve served 20,000+ customers across 31 states with an approval rating over 85%.
-Lawrence residents like Ne Thomas and Jim Martin have shared positive experiences with our seamless installation process and ongoing support.
+As a national company with a strong local install network, we’ve served 20,000+ customers across 31 states and maintain an approval rating over 85%.
+Lawrence homeowners like Ne Thomas and Jim Martin have shared positive experiences with our installation process and ongoing savings.

-With Palmetto’s LightReach lease, Lawrence homeowners can go solar with no upfront cost.
-One simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-For a typical 7.70 kW system in Lawrence, the estimated monthly payment is approximately $90/month — often less than your current electricity bill, so savings start on day one.
+Palmetto’s LightReach is an all-inclusive solar lease — one fixed monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+There is no upfront cost.
+For a typical 7.70 kW system in Lawrence, KS, the estimated monthly payment is approximately $90/month.